Esfands/Overlays/README.md

 1. Run `npm start` to start the app for live development.
 1. Run `npm run server:start` to start the server so you can receive test data from Twitch.
 1. Open/refresh the browser page so the client connects to the server.
-1. Run `npm run server:trigger [event type]` to request test data for a specific event and send it to the app in real time.
+1. Run `npm run server:trigger [event type] [count]` to request test data for a specific event and send it to the app in real time.
     - prediction-begin
     - prediction-progress
     - prediction-lock